-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on January 20, 2023.
-On January 20, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
-On January 28, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to Complainant on January 30, 2023 providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
-Complainant filed an amended Complaint in English on January 30, 2023.

-On January 30, 2023, the Center transmitted another email communication to the Parties in English and Chinese regarding the language of the proceeding.
-On the same day, Complainant submitted a request that English be the language of the proceeding.
+The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the "Center") on February 7, 2023.
+On February 7, 2023, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Domain Name.
+On February 8, 2023, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Domain Name which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to Complainant on February 9, 2023 providing the registrant and contact information disclosed by the Registrar, and inviting Complainant to submit an amendment to the Complaint.
+On the same day, the Center transmitted another email in Chinese and English to the Parties regarding the language of the proceeding.
+Complainant filed an amended Complaint in English on February 9, 2023 including a request for English to be the language of the proceeding.
 Respondent did not comment on the language of the proceeding.